daniel-molina/visualequation/README.md

 * CTR+o:
 Open an equation from a PNG or PDF previously created with this program (see CTR+s).
 The current equation being edited will be lost.

-* CTR+p:
-Create a square at the left of the selection box, ready to be overwritten.
-It is useful if you forgot to write something at the left of a block and you do not want to delete the first symbol/operator until you write the missing part.

 * SHIFT+click on an element of the panel above:
 If the element is a symbol, the selection is replaced by the symbol.
 If it is an operator, the selection is replaced by the operator and the first argument of it is set to the selection.
 (The first argument is the one represented by dots instead of a square)